header image

 The Move:

 In February, 1995, Chris moved to France - a 1,000 mile journey due south to the foothills of the Pyrenees.
 Thirty-two hours into the move, Chris and his entourage (wife, two horses, three cats and a large constipated puppy) were 250 miles due east - and abandoned in a French hotel after a gust of wind ripped the roof from their horse transport.
 And then it got worse.
 Read the account here.
 And there's more.
-If you want to read an unfortunately true account of how a man can be impersonated, robbed, arrested, pursued by wasps, stalked by a ten-foot long caterpillar and still have time to solve an international crime and make his league debut in French soccer, then Nous Sommes Anglais is the book for you.
+If you want to read an unfortunately true account of how a man can be impersonated, robbed, arrested, pursued by wasps, stalked by a ten-foot long caterpillar and still have time to solve an international crime and make his league debut in French soccer, then French Fried is the book for you.

 The Move 2: